dogokit/dogokit-akita/README.md

 ## Goal

-🐶Dogokit Akita is a comprehensive, opinionated full stack application development kit.
-Encompassing JavaScript, TypeScript, Node.js, Bun, and more.
+🐶Dogokit Akita is a comprehensive and opinionated full stack application development kit.
+Encompassing JavaScript/TypeScript, Node.js/Deno/Bun, and more.
 It serves as a versatile reference for constructing robust web applications, that can scale from zero to millions of users.

 - Default frontend web with React and Tailwind CSS.
+- Optional full-stack web with Next.js or Remix (React Router).
-- Optional backend API with GraphQL or REST API.
+- Optional backend API with REST API or GraphQL.
 - Interchangeable ORM with Prisma or Drizzle.
 - Bring your own thing from non-JS ecosystem.